matroux/ITO33-old/content/our-clients.md

         country: Brussels
         name:
         content: >-
-          "The feeling here regarding the ITO 33 product is very positive on all levels, and we have been impressed with the results; moreover, we have been very pleased with the level of service and response, as we have always been presented with intelligent solutions to our problems and queries.
+          "The feeling here regarding the ITO33 product is very positive on all levels, and we have been impressed with the results; moreover, we have been very pleased with the level of service and response, as we have always been presented with intelligent solutions to our problems and queries.
 Congratulations!"
       - flag: /images/swiss.svg
         country: Geneva
         name: Large Swiss asset manager with a strong emphasis on convertible bonds
         content: >-
-          "It is nice to see the ITO 33 team so quick with their turnaround."
+          "It is nice to see the ITO33 team so quick with their turnaround."
       - flag: /images/russia.svg
         country: Moscow
         name: Quant at large Russian bank based in Moscow and London